burnol-math/irwin/README.md

 - [taille_pascal.pdf](taille_pascal.pdf) explains how many bits are needed to store in computer memory the Pascal triangle up (or rather down) to a certain row, or the memory needed to store only one such row.
+Thanks to
+  N. R. who asked for SageMath equivalents of the few Maple usages which were inserted in the text, they are in [taille_pascal_symbolic](taille_pascal_symbolic) which is more or less my very first foray into actually using SageMath for symbolic computations.

 ## TODO